Some of our information has moved to NT.GOV.AU

 You will receive an orientation before you go to your remote location.

-In addition there is are online resources available to support your preparation to work in a remote school.
+There are also online resources available to help you prepare for working in a remote school.

 Read more about your responsibilities as a teacher.